dolthub/docs/content/products/dolthub/api/database.md

 ## List pull requests

-Here is an example of getting pull requests list on the `museum-collections` database using an [authorization token](authentication.md).
-The response of pull request list is paginated, you can use the next page token included in the response to retrieve the following page of pull requests.
+Here is an example of listing pull requests for the `museum-collections` database using an [authorization token](authentication.md).
+The response of pull request list is paginated, so you need to use the next page token included in the response to retrieve the following pages of pull requests.

 Include this `header` in your request.